bnlawrence/bnlawrence.github.io/_posts/oldblog/2005-01-27-StateOfFear1.md

 layout: post
 title:  State of Fear, Part 1
 last_modified: Thursday 27 January, 2005
-tags: crichton
+tags: crichton environment
-categories: life computing
+categories: diary
 ---

 A colleague has sent me a copy of *The State of Fear* by Michael Crichton for my comment.
 I should hasten to add this colleague is not one of